anju-thute/Templates/intervention/beta_modification/beta_modification-patchsim.md

-## Close Schools by duration
-Close workplaces, thus remove interactions that occur at work.
+## Change the baseline transmissibility
+Change the baseline transmissiblity but specified multiplier

 Specify:
-* Number of days the workplaces remain closed
+* Number of days the modification is in effect

-Requires:
-* Work activities are represented in the population and labeled "WORK"
+* Multiplier applied to baseline transmissiblity (beta) during the intervention period